Graylog2/documentation/pages/secure/sec_graylog_beats.rst

 Add client authentication to beats input
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create one directory (``/etc/graylog/server/trusted_clients``) that will hold all client certificates you allow to connect to the beats input - that must be available on all Graylog server that have the input enabled.
+Create one directory (``/etc/graylog/server/trusted_clients``) that will hold all client certificates you allow to connect to the beats input.
+This directory must be available on all Graylog server that have the input enabled.
 Write that path in the beats input configuration `TLS Client Auth Trusted Certs` and select **required** for the option `TLS client authentication`.

 After this setting is saved only clients that provide a certificate that is trusted by the CA and is placed inside the configured directory (``/etc/graylog/server/trusted_clients``) can deliver messages to Graylog.